hashicorp/terraform-provider-google/website/docs/r/compute_address.html.markdown

 ## Import

-Addresses can be imported using the `name`, e.g.
+Addresses can be imported using the `region` and `name`, e.g.

 ```
-$ terraform import google_compute_address.default test-address
+$ terraform import google_compute_address.default us-central1/test-address
 ```